+By law, almost all websites must be accessible to people with disabilities now.
 For private organizations, the Dept of Justice and recent rulings have made it clear.
-Websites are now considered "places of public accommodations", and are now subject to title III of the American Disabilities Act.
-Publicly funded entities, such as municipalities, schools, must also provide universal accessibility to their websites under Section 508 of the Rehabilitation Act.
+Websites are now considered "places of public accommodations", and are subject to Title III of the American Disabilities Act.
+Publicly funded entities, such as municipalities and schools, must also provide universal accessibility to their websites under Section 508 of the Rehabilitation Act.
 In both cases, the Web Content Accessibility Guideline (WCAG 2.0 AA) serves as the standard.

 Recent cases have emboldened plaintiff law firms who are now aggressively going after public and private entities of all shapes and sizes.

 In addition to offering WCAG 2.0 AA (ADA/508) compliant website design, we provide WCAG web accessibility strategy, auditing and remediation consulting to provide universal access and decrease risk of litigation.

 Next generation interactive trail map that allows guests to SEE what's open, closed, groomed, snowmaking, bumps...

 Surface & trail conditions reporting that integrates with SnoCountry.
 Print and mobile friendly.